An easy sourdough croissant recipe. The end result are buttery, flakey pastries, sure to impress.

 Day 2: The Butter

 Then yesterday’s dough is rolled out into a rectangle double the size of the butter packet I made before.
-Once the butter is cold again, I place this on the bottom half of the dough and pull the top half of the dough over the butter and tuck it in.
+Once the butter is cool again, I place this on the bottom half of the dough and pull the top half of the dough over the butter and tuck it in.

 The dough + butter is then rolled out into a large rectangle and folded into three.